 - EMC bet big on XtremIO.
 Over the past two years, EMC has all but pivoted focus entirely towards XtremIO.
 XtremIO has been aggressively sold, given, bundled and every other method possible to push XtremIO into the market.
 It wasn’t an easy path for EMC, but they transitioned a big chunk of the legacy VMAX base to XtremIO.

-- And more and more and more all-flash products were added.
-All-flash variants of VMAX, VNX, VNXe were added to the stable, all-flash ScaleIO and DSSD were acquired, all-flash VxRail was recently launched by the EMC Converged Platforms Division, and now the market is expecting the launch of DSSD coming on Monday.
-And that was before you even consider Dell’s all-flash portfolio, which includes all-flash EqualLogic and all-flash Compellent.
+- And more and more and more products were added.
+Variants of VMAX, VNX, VNXe were added to the stable, ScaleIO and DSSD were acquired, VxRail was recently launched by the EMC Converged Platforms Division, and now the market is expecting the launch of DSSD coming on Monday.
+And that was before you even consider Dell’s portfolio, which includes EqualLogic and all-flash Compellent.

 So as a Dell|EMC customer, that leaves quite a few options to choose between – in rough order of high-end to low-end: